ranajit1996/flutter_tflite_mobilenet_demo/README.md

 A new Flutter application for TFLITE demo.

+# Download APKs
+Goto **build** folder and download the applicable apk for your device.

 ## Getting Started

 This project is a starting point for a Flutter application.